probe-rs/webpage/content/docs/introduction/state-of-the-art.md

 **Positive**

-+ Supports an extreme amount of targes.
++ Supports an extreme amount of targets.
 + Includes a lot of features and gets new chip additions frequently.
 + The tools are very stable.
 + Integrated into many IDEs and manufacturer tooling.